Part 17: Ground-based SSA with EOIR

 Problem statement

 Engineers and operators require a fast and easy way to model and simulate detection, tracking, and imaging performance of electro-optical and infrared sensors.
 You want to simulate tracking a polar satellite that is in a low Earth orbit (LEO) from an observatory located in Hawaii.
-You need to model the telescope specifications and take cloud cover, temperature, emissivity, and radiance into consideration for your analysis.
+You want to model the facility's telescope from specifications and take atmospheric effects, temperature, emissivity, and radiance into consideration for your analysis.

 Solution

-Use the STK application and the Electro-Optical Infrared Sensor Performance (EOIR) capability to model, simulate, and analyze a Maui Space Surveillance Complex (MSSC) 1.6-meter (m) telescope at the Air Force Maui Optical Station (AMOS) observatory in Maui, Hawaii, that tracks a polar satellite in LEO.
+Use the STK application and the Electro-Optical Infrared Sensor Performance (EOIR) capability to model, simulate, and analyze a synthetic sensor scene from the 1.6-meter Advanced Electro-Optical System (AEOS) telescope at the Air Force Maui Optical Station (AMOS) observatory located at the Maui Space Surveillance Complex (MSSC) in Maui, Hawaii, that is tracking a polar satellite in LEO.

 What you will learn